julian-molina/Documentation/pages/suite/suite-frequently-asked-questions.md

 ### What happens if Superalgos or the machine shuts down unexpectedly?

 In case the system is stopped or stops unexpectedly after a position has been taken, the system does not resume the transaction once it comes back online.
-In such case, the position must be managed and closed manually.
+In such a case, the position must be managed and closed manually.